vswraith/docker-compose-tailscale-gitops-action/README.md

     args: -p postgres up -d
 ```

-Use the latest tag to run the latest build or a specific version tag.
-The action pulls a docker image instead of building one to improve performance.
 ## Action Inputs

 - `args` - Docker compose/stack command arguments.
 Example: `-p app_stack_name -d up` required